cozy/cozy-site/README.md

 ## Application page

-The application is automatically generated.
+This application is automatically generated.
 It's done via two scripts located in the `utils` folder.
 Here is the script to download icons from the app registry and build the app page from the Cozy registry information: